Login or Register to make a submission.

 All manuscript types

-All manuscript types must have a Title page containing the title, full names and affiliations of all authors, and the corresponding author's name, mailing, and email address.
+Title page contains the title, full names, and affiliations of all authors, and the corresponding author's name, mailing address, and email address.

 Keywords should be on the same page as the abstract.
 No more than five keywords must be provided following the abstract.
 We suggest authors choose important keywords not already present in the title or the abstract to increase the article's visibility.

-Tables should be included in the manuscript file.
-Up to 7 Tables are allowed.
+Tables must be included in the main manuscript file

-Figures should be submitted separately.
-Up to 7 Figures are allowed.
+Figures must be included in the main manuscript file and submitted as separate files.
 All figures need a clear and concise legend caption to accompany them.

-Figures should be submitted separately.
-All figures must be originals and not copies of the previous works.
-If the authors choose to reproduce previously published figures, permissions must be obtained and clearly stated in the legend.
-A clear and concise legend caption must accompany every figure.
+All tables and figures must be originals and not copies of previous works.
+If the authors choose to reproduce previously published tables/figures, permissions must be obtained and clearly stated in the legend.

 References

-Follow Vancouver referencing style.
-The reference in the main article should be numbered according to its appearance in the text and placed in the upper right-hand corner (superscript without bracket).
-If multiple references are cited simultaneously in consecutive order, use (-) between the number of references.
-If multiple references are cited simultaneously but not in consecutive order; use (,) between the number of references.
+References follow Vancouver referencing style with a digital object identifier (DOI) number at the end of each reference.
+The reference in the main article should be numbered according to its appearance in the text and placed in the upper right-hand corner (superscript without bracket) if multiple references are cited simultaneously in consecutive order, use (-) between the numbers of references.
+If multiple references are cited simultaneously but not in consecutive order, use (,) between the numbers of references.

 At the end of the article, references should be listed in consecutive order as they appeared in the text.
 All references must have the DOI at the end.